When it comes to effective web design, white space is the glue that binds everything together. It

-- It helps simplify the layout of a website
+- Helps simplify the layout of a website

-- It adds structure and draws attention to key areas
+- Adds structure and draws attention to key areas

 Although it’s sometimes referred to as negative space, white space is anything but a waste of space.
 It’s an essential element of web design.
 Used well, it can transform a website’s design from fright to delight.